 What does the Society offer its members?

-a.
-Each year a scientific conference is held which highlights quality, multi disciplinary science and the involvement of "special interest" groups.
+- Each year a scientific conference is held which highlights quality, multi disciplinary science and professional development.
 This is one of the few scientific conferences in Australia which actively encourages the cross-fertilisation of ideas between different disciplines, an important aspect in generating innovation in research.
 Student member participation is encouraged by providing travel support and conference facilities to discuss aspects of career development..

 - ASMR Medical Research Week(R) – an annual national event which features a tour by the ASMR Medalist (an eminent national or international scientist and advocate), state scientific meetings, schools events, awards, public lectures and debates, schools quiz, cinema and pub events.